auca/com.388/Project.md

 ### Take-home Assignment

-To defend your project for a grade of _A-_ or _A_, you need to add one major feature or make one major improvement to the system.
+To defend your project for a grade of _B_ or _A_, you need to add one major feature or make one major improvement to the system.
 This could be...

 * Improve navigation (add a navigation bar with links), add some general